 - If a student has legal charges pending or has been convicted of a felony and/or misdemeanor, certification may be delayed or denied by the applicable national certification board.

-- High School Biology or its equivalent and High School Mathematics Course A or its equivalent are recommended.
+- High school biology or its equivalent and a high school mathematics course A or its equivalent are recommended.

 - All incoming students must meet with the program coordinator before entering the program.

 - Professional liability and accident insurance, available through the college, are required.

 Prior to beginning or resuming Medical Coding and Billing coursework, transfer and returning students (those who have been out of the Medical Coding and Billing course sequence for more than one semester) must:

 - Meet with an Allied Health advisor

 Utica Campus - Payne Hall